george-hawkins/micropython-wifi-setup/docs/python-poetry.md

 ---

-Next it turns out that while `upip` works with source distributions, it depends on the egg related information that setuptools includes in a source distribution but which Poetry does not.
-In particular it expects to find a file of the form `foo_bar.egg-info/requires.txt` that contains the dependencies of your project (see [`upip.py:92](https://github.com/micropython/micropython/blob/69661f3/tools/upip.py#L92)).
+Next, it turns out that while `upip` works with source distributions, it depends on the egg-related information that setuptools includes in a source distribution but which Poetry does not.
+In particular, it expects to find a file of the form `foo_bar.egg-info/requires.txt` that contains the dependencies of your project (see [`upip.py:92](https://github.com/micropython/micropython/blob/69661f3/tools/upip.py#L92)).

 You can generate `requires.txt` by hand and it will be included in your sdist package - this is enough to keep `upip` happy.